fmbarina/.dotfiles/README.md

 ### About `link`

-Stuff inside link/ is symlinked to ~/ with an added '.' at the front.
+Stuff inside link/ is symlinked to ~/.
 Anything that would be overwritten is copied to `backup/`.
 If a symlink is detected and already points to the correct file, nothing changes.

 ### About `copy`

-Stuff inside copy/ is copied to ~/ with an added '.' at the front.
+Stuff inside copy/ is copied to ~/.
 Anything that would be overwritten is copied to `backup/`.
 Currently, no files are overwritten if a .installed file is detected inside dotfiles.
 If this file is removed, dotfiles will assume it has to copy the files regardless.

 ### About `init`